 Table of Contents

-Alameda Burrito recently expanded from Lakewood to Arvada, which means that taco lovers now have two locations at which to enjoy the ridiculously good shredded beef variety.
+This corner taqueria might not look like much, but its shredded beef tacos are worth driving to Lakewood for.
 Generously stuffed with the most tender, succulent beef we’ve sampled and garnished with onion, cilantro, and fried jalapeño and potato, this hauntingly good taco will quickly secure your devotion.

 Carniceria y Taqueria La Flor de Michoacan